Thee121/Trabajo-Fin-Grado/README.md

 ALL possible variables that could be modified are easily modifiable, either at the beginning of avoid.py or at neat_config.txt.

-The main class contains basic functionality aside from running the main function of the project.
-The program detects if there are checkpoints or a best_genome file present.
+The main class contains extra functionality aside from actually running the main function of the project.
+The program logic is as follows:

-it will start a fresh NEAT training session.
+1) Detects if a best_genome is present.
+If there is, asks user if it wants to train it.
+If the user answers with "yes", the program runs the genome.
+If the user answers negatively, the program advances to step 2.
+2) The program checks if there are any checkpoints in the folder.
+If there aren't, a new fresh session starts.
+If there are checkpoints present, the program advances to step 3
+3) Asks if you want to continue from the previous checkpoint.
+If the user answers with "yes", the program will continue from the previous checkpoint.
+If the users answers "no", a fresh NEAT training session will stasrt

-All the output of the neat library are dumped in the neat_output file after each checkpoint.
-Only until all the generations are ran and a best_genome is generated, then the code will automatically clean and present a better version in the neat_output_clean file, deleting the original neat_output.
+All the checkpoints of the neat library are dumped in the checkpoint directory after each checkpoint.
+If you want to see the information from all the checkpoints, you can run the treatment.py file to output all the information to robot_info.txt

-This functionality is present such that the user does not have to run all the generations in one go or if there is a problem, it is able to resume from the latest checkpoint possible.
-It is noted that the neat_config OR the modifiable variables can not be changed in between continuations of generations.
-In other words the program will fail if it detects a change in the settings or modifiable variables and will only continue training if the values are changed to match.